Bower's grandson and Leafs president Shanahan to pay tribute to late goalie

 Share via Email

-Leafs broadcaster Joe Bowen will be the master of ceremonies for the event at Air Canada Centre.

-Johnny Bower III and Shanahan will pay tribute to Bower from the podium while former teammates Frank Mahovlich, Ron Ellis and Dave Keon will also attend the event.
+Bower's grandson, Johnny Bower III, and Shanahan will pay tribute to Bower from the podium.
+Former teammates Frank Mahovlich, Ron Ellis and Dave Keon will also attend the event.

 The 48th Highlanders band — who have played at the Leafs home opener since 1931 — will also be involved.

-Fans are welcome to attend Wednesday's memorial with seating available in the arena stands.
+Fans can attend the memorial with seating available in the arena stands.
 Floor seating will be reserved for the family and special guests.
 Doors open at 2 p.m.
+ET.

-The team also planned to pay tribute to Bower before Tuesday night's game against the Tampa Bay Lightning.
+The Leafs also honoured Bower prior to their 2-0 loss to the Tampa Bay Lightning on Tuesday.